MTDdk/chains/README.md

 } catch (SQLException e){ System.out.println(e.getMessage()); }
 ```

-However, the this sparkled thoughts of further improvements to the try-with-resources paradigm, so we tried to device a chaining tool that was lambda-first, but also made it possible to catch specific exceptions anywhere in the chain.
+However, this incited thoughts of further improvements to the try-with-resources paradigm, so we tried to device a chaining tool that was lambda-first, but also made it possible to catch specific exceptions anywhere in the chain.

 Especially the part with *catching anywhere in the chain* can be quite verbose in traditional Java.
 See this example: